Thalwil–Arth-Goldau railway: Route

-The line begins in Thalwil, where it branches off from the Lake Zürich left bank line (Linksufrige Zürichseebahn).
+The line begins in Thalwil, where it branches off from the Lake Zurich left bank line (Linksufrige Zürichseebahn).
 The double-track section has run steadily uphill to Horgen Oberdorf since the 1960s.
 After that, it passes under the Horgenberg through the 1985 metre-long, single-track Zimmerberg Tunnel.
 After the tunnel, the line crossed the Sihl on two tracks—with each on its own bridge—and reaches Sihlbrugg station, to which the Sihltal Railway was extended from Sihlwald and opened on the same day as the Thalwil–Arth-Goldau line.
 This is followed by the 3,359 metre-long, single-track Albis Tunnel and then the Litti operations yard, from where the line has run as a double track to Baar since 1979.
 It is crossed by the A4a motorway.
 The Lorze is crossed before Baar; the old, 96 metre-long bridge was replaced during the duplication of the line with a new 110 metre-long structure.
 A stress test was carried out on the newly built bridge with eight Ae 4/7 locomotives during the night from 28 to 29 March 1981.
 There have been two tracks between Baar and Zug since 1931.

-The line was connected to the existing Zug station of the Zürich–Zug–Lucerne Railway (Zürich-Zug-Luzern-Bahn), which was operated by the NOB, requiring the station to be rebuilt.
-This created connections to the Zürich–Zug railway and the Zug–Lucerne railway.
+The line was connected to the existing Zug station of the Zurich–Zug–Lucerne Railway (Zürich-Zug-Luzern-Bahn), which was operated by the NOB, requiring the station to be rebuilt.
+This created connections to the Zurich–Zug railway and the Zug–Lucerne railway.